Belarus ploughs lone furrow over coronavirus as football league plays on - France 24

 But they stick to the line that a general lockdown is not the solution.

-Minsk, the capital, has become quieter over the past few days, over 65s are encouraged to stay indoors, pupils are authorised not to attend school.
+Minsk has become quieter over the past few days, over 65s are encouraged to stay indoors, while pupils are authorised not to attend school.

 But bars, cafes and shops remain steadfastly open, without any self-distancing protocol advice for their customers.